-Date: January 21, 2015
+Date: May 11, 2016

 Time: 9:00 am

-Location: Elihu Harris State Office Building 1515 Clay Street, 1 st Floor Auditorium Oakland, CA 94612
+Location: Elihu Harris State Office Building

+1515 Clay Street, 1 st Floor Auditorium

-~
+Oakland, CA 94612

-Contact: James Parrish, (510) 622-2381, James.Parrish@waterboards.ca.gov
+Contact: Vince Christian, (510) 622-2336, vchristian@waterboards.ca.gov.

 Interested persons were invited to attend.
 At the public hearing, the Regional Water Board heard testimony pertinent to the discharge, WDRs, and permit.
 For accuracy of the record, important testimony was requested to be in writing.